D0Nyy/DuckBot/README.md

 # DuckBot
- A discord bot made in C#.
+A discord bot made in C#.<br>
- Can search reddit subs for images.
+Can search reddit subs for images.<br>
- Can search for movies/series info.
+Can search for movies/series info.<br>
- Notifies default discord channel when a professor sends an announcement.
+Notifies default discord channel when a professor sends an announcement.<br>
 Can play music in voice channels.